tarwn/lessthandot-hugo/blogs/content/posts/2011-11-30-anecdotes-about-sql-aka-post.md

 Emtucifor [Blog][20]

-* * *In 2000 I’ve been on a project involving Oracle.
+* * *In 2000 I've been on a project involving Oracle.
 That was when I decided to stay away from databases.
-In 2003 I’ve been doing some .Net work (no db’s remember ) and had to pivot some results in SQL Server.
+In 2003 I've been doing some .Net work (no db's remember ) and had to pivot some results in SQL Server.